DroneXperts Blog

 The final word and advice?

-Flying in low temperatures or in a snowy environment is therefore possible with a drone, but you must always keep in mind that the cold is the batteries best friend.
-If you are new to flying a drone and are not yet very comfortable with your device, we suggest that you avoid endangering yourself or your quadcopter by attempting a flight session in cold weather.
+Flying at low temperatures or in snowy conditions is therefore possible with a drone, but you should always bear in mind that cold is no friend of batteries.
+If you’re just starting to fly a drone and you’re not yet very comfortable with your device, we suggest you avoid endangering yourself or your quadricopter by attempting a flight session in cold weather.

-Remember also not to overload your drone in low temperature conditions and prefer a smooth flight with slow movements while always keeping an eye on the state of your battery.
+Remember, too, not to put too much strain on your drone in low-temperature conditions, and prefer smooth flight with slow movements, always keeping an eye on the state of your battery.

-If you’d like to learn more about how to keep your batteries safe and sound, you can check out our article: The Guide to Keeping Your Batteries Safe and Sound.
+If you’d like to find out more about how to keep your batteries safe and in good condition, take a look at our article: All the tips you need to increase drone battery life.

 Share